-We estimate that the net proceeds from the sale of our common stock in this offering will be approximately \$68.9 million, based upon an assumed initial public offering price of \$13.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of our common stock in this offering will be approximately \$68.9 million, based on the initial public offering price of \$13.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 If the underwriters fully exercise their option to purchase additional shares in this offering, we estimate that our net proceeds will be approximately \$79.8 million.